Sitefinity/dec-samples/README.md

-# Digital Experience Cloud Samples
+# Sitefinity Insight Samples

 ### Quantum Mobile
-A hybrid application demonstrating how Digital Experience Cloud SDK can be used in a mobile application for data collection and personalization
+A hybrid application demonstrating how Sitefinity Insight SDK can be used in a mobile application for data collection and personalization

 ### Client Side Personalization
-A web page demonstrating how  Digital Experience Cloud SDK can be used for client-side personalization.
+A web page demonstrating how Sitefinity Insight SDK can be used for client-side personalization.

 ### Lead Scoring Threshold Passes Event Subscription
 Demonstrates how the [Progress Sitefinity Insight .Net SDK](https://www.progress.com/documentation/sitefinity-cms/insight/capture-server-side-data-with-.net-sdk) (version 2.0.0 an up) could be used for subscribing to Lead Scoring Threshold passes.